 A: Train tickets for travel in Italy and even other countries in Europe may be purchased either at train stations or at small travel agencies (Agenzia di Viaggi).
-At the Florence train station you can buy your tickets directly from a teller or at an automated computer.
-The computers all have English options.
+At most train stations in Italy, you can purchase your tickets directly from a counter or at an automated distribution machine, which have multi-language options.
 Remember that one city may have several different train stations.
-The Florence city centre station is officially called Firenze, Santa Maria Novella station.
 To review train times and prices visit the national train website, www.trenitalia.com

 Q: What should a cab from the airport cost?
 How do I get a taxi in Florence?

 A: Depending on where you are travelling and how many bags you have, a taxi from the Florence airport might be most convenient for you.
 A taxi directly from the airport to the city center has a fixed cost of 20 euros, plus a small additional charge for each piece of baggage.
 Taxis are usually waiting at the exit to the Florence airport, so there is not a need to arrange one ahead of time.
 In Italy taxis do not stop for people on the street - you are not able to flag them down.
 Here are some numbers of different Florence taxi companies: 055 4390; 055 4242; 055 200 1326.
 Or visit this website for a list of all taxi stand locations in Florence city center.
 When reserving a taxi by phone, you must wait on the line until you are given the code of the taxi assigned to pick you up, which is the name of a city plus a number.
 This is how you will know that the taxi that arrives is yours.
 For example, a taxi may be called 'Firenze 11' and you will see that code on the car itself.

 Q: How do I find the correct street numbers in Florence?